francisco-ortin/Introspector/README.md

     javac examples/*.java
 ```

-Then, you can run any example, just like:
+Then, you can run any example, (e.g., `IntrospectorDemo`) just like:

 ``` Bash
     java examples.IntrospectorDemo